Fundamentals-KTH-CSC-2022-P3/assignment-4-report/README.md

 Even though the lifecycle methods were exposed and properly caught by IntelliJ (the editor all group members use).
 We all had difficulties getting it to run properly as a custom _run configuration_ (which meant we didn't get proper stack traces on errors in the test suite, etc).
 Only after manually editing the `pom.xml` to use a higher java version, could we run it from inside IntelliJ.
 All of this could probably be better documented to help starters in the project.

+Gson is currently in maintanance mode, it wasn't obvious to us that this was the case, since this was only mentioned when one tried to open a new feature request, [here](https://github.com/google/gson/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).
+After we chose the project however, this was mentioned in [the README](https://github.com/google/gson/commit/d7f824119cd68f986fd5ed8a501007e6862f5081).

 ## Effort spent

 |                                       | Ludwig Kristoffersson | Arvid Siberov | Katrina Liang | Marcus Alevärn | Samuel Philipson |